Digithy Talks: Running a Digital Insurance Company

 Solving the problem and addressing market gaps

 A big part of selling insurance to people means that they have to be informed on what is covered and what cannot be covered.
-When filing for insurance, a customer is tasked with the problem of having to read the terms and conditions while also wanting to sign up in the quickest way possible.
-Rob points out that in a traditional setting, an insurance company’s sales and claims departments rarely coordinate, which leads to miscommunication and customers not getting the product they initially wanted.
+When filing for digital insurance, a customer is tasked with the problem of having to read the terms and conditions while also wanting to sign up in the quickest way possible.
+Rob points out that in a traditional setting, a digital insurance company’s sales and claims departments rarely coordinate, which leads to miscommunication and customers not getting the product they initially wanted.
 By providing pop-ups and relevant blog posts on their platform they ensure users get all the relevant information before signing up.
 He highlights that trust and communication are an essential part of insurance.

 How did the pandemic affect your business?